 It is very important that any commercial training is undertaken by an ACCREDITED organisation/trainer.

-HL Training Services are fully accredited by ITSSAR.
+HL Training Services are fully accredited by ITSSAR and offer counterbalance forklift training alongside reach truck training throughout Melksham, South Wales and surrounding areas.
 Due to the vast number of different trucks it is important that the candidate reads and fully understands the manufacturer’s safe working handbook for the truck to be used.
 Managers and Supervisors of operators should have an appreciation of the safety rules, also the performance and constraints involved in operating lift trucks.
 There should also be a safe system of work laid down for use of lift trucks if maximum safety and efficiency is to be achieved.